uhop/stream-json/README.md

 {index, value}
 ```

-Where `index` is a numberic index in the array starting from 0, and `value` is a corresponding value.
+Where `index` is a numeric index in the array starting from 0, and `value` is a corresponding value.
 All objects are produced strictly sequentially.

 ```js
 var createSource = require("stream-json");